ramsaycarslaw/mt/README.md

 ```

 ### 4. Working with strings
-You can add stwo strings together with the plus operator
+You can add two strings together with the plus operator
 ```
 var str1 = "Hello, ";
 var str2 = str1 + "World!";
 print str2;
 ```
 ### 5. Working with time
-You can use the system clock to profile the exectution of functions
+You can use the system clock to profile the execution of functions
 ```
 var start = clock();
 someFunction();